Lectures

 Upcoming Lectures

-Please mark your calendar for upcoming TFN Lectures for fall 2025: details to come – watch this page.
+Please mark your calendar for upcoming TFN Lectures for 2025: details to come – watch this page.

 Beavers: Engineering Their Way to Biodiversity – Sunday, Dec.
 7, 2:30 pm